home-assistant-tutorials/09.toggle-card-lit/README.md

 re-rendered.
 We either render the card or the error, one at a time.

 The click event listener is connected just like the change event listener in the editor.
 Imperative naming helps to differ functions from properties.
 Mind that the namespace is also shared with the parent classes.
-Compared to the previous tutorials I don't lifecycle and jobs anymore for the event listeners.
+Compared to the previous tutorials I don't differ lifecycle and jobs anymore for the event listeners.
 With *Lit* I prefer a more declarative structure of the class.

 ## Lifecycle